paragkhanna1/Linux_ubuntu_tips/pypy_install_peculiar/README.md

 [PyPy 7.3.9 with GCC 10.2.1 20210130 (Red Hat 10.2.1-11)] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 ```

+> Remember, any new packages will be installed in 'pypy3.8-v7.3.9-linux64/lib/pypy3.8/site-packages/'